 Recently published scientific literature will be discussed on a weekly basis through oral presentations made by the course participants followed by group discussions.
 Topics relevant to diverse aspects of Biochemistry and Molecular Biology will be discussed.

-Special Topics in Biochemistry.
+Proposal.
 Three (3) credits.